Campbell Live: History

-TV3 announced plans to start a 7pm current affairs show in November 2004 after Paul Holmes, who presented a current affairs show called Holmes on TV1, left the state broadcaster to host a similar show on Prime.
+TV3 announced plans to start a 7 pm current affairs show in November 2004 after Paul Holmes, who presented a current affairs show called Holmes on TV1, left the state broadcaster to host a similar show on Prime TV.

 Campbell Live started production in February 2005, after John Campbell and Carol Hirschfeld left their 3 News presenter positions to host and produce, respectively, the current affairs show.
 The show launched on 21 March 2005, with the first story being about fake drivers licences being given to people of Asian descent.

 Hirschfeld left her position as Executive Producer in September 2009, and was replaced by former Holmes producer Pip Keane.

 On 9 April 2015 TV3 owner MediaWorks announced the show is under review due to declining ratings, weeks after the show celebrated 10 years on the air.
 There was talk of dropping of the show and rumours that the show would be replaced with a show similar to Jono and Ben.
 The following day the show reported its highest ratings for 2015 after many viewers showed their support for the show by watching the show and posting photos on a Facebook Event page of their TV screening Campbell Live.
 A petition at website Action Station has over 63,000 signatures as at 12 April 2015 to save the show.

 On 21 May 2015 TV3 announced (on Budget day) that the show was to be axed, and replaced by a Monday to Thursday current affairs programme to follow the news.
 It was also announced that Campbell had decided to leave TV3, despite having been offered a position co-hosting a replacement current affairs programme.

 On 29 May 2015, the show's final episode was aired.